Home care for patients with suspected or confirmed COVID-19 and management of their contacts

 - Household members should stay in a different room or, if that is not possible, maintain a distance of at least 1 m from the ill person (e.g., sleep in a separate bed).

-- When washing hands with soap and water, it is preferableto use disposable paper towels to dry hands.
-If these are not available, use clean cloth towels and replace them when they become wet.
+- When washing hands with soap and water, it is preferable to use disposable paper towels to dry hands.
+If these are not available, use cloth towels and replace them frequently.

 - To contain respiratory secretions, a medical mask should be provided to the patient and worn as much as possible.
-Individuals who cannot tolerate a medical mask should use rigorous respiratory hygiene − that is, the mouth and nose should be covered with a disposable paper tissue when coughing or sneezing.
-Materials used to cover themouth and nose should be discarded or cleaned appropriately after use (e.g., wash handkerchiefs using regular soap or detergent and water).
+Individuals who cannot tolerate a medical mask should use rigorous respiratory hygiene − that is, coughing or sneezing into a bent elbow or tissue and then immediately disposing of the tissue followed by hand hygiene.
+Materials used to cover the mouth and nose should be discarded or cleaned appropriately after use (e.g., wash handkerchiefs using regular soap or detergent and water).

 - Caregivers should wear a tightly fitted medical mask that covers their mouth and nose when in the same room as the patient.
 Masks should not be touched or handled during use.
-If the mask gets wet or dirty from secretions,it must be replaced immediately with a new clean, dry mask.
-Remove the mask using the appropriate technique– that is, do not touch the front, but instead untie it.
+If the mask gets wet or dirty from secretions, it must be replaced immediately with a new clean, dry mask.
+Remove the mask using the appropriate technique – that is, do not touch the front, instead untie it.
 Discard the mask immediately after use and perform hand hygiene.

 - Use dedicated linen and eating utensils for the patient; these items should be cleaned with soap and water after use and may be re-used instead of being discarded.

-- Gloves, masks and other waste generated during at-home patient care should be placed into a waste bin with a lid in the patient’s room before being disposed of as infectious waste.
+- Gloves, masks and other waste generated during at-home patient care should be placed into a waste bin with a lid in the patient’s room and later disposed of as infectious waste in strong bags or safety boxes as appropriate, closed completely and removed from the home

 - Avoid other types of exposure to contaminated items from the patient’s immediate environment (e.g., do not share toothbrushes, cigarettes, eating utensils, dishes, drinks, towels, washcloths or bed linen).